benfjackson/EuroJournal/Poland/Krakow.md

 ---

 The counterinsurgency to my feelings of regret was fittingly led by none other than Edith Piaf herself.
 As Emma and I sat in the bar, Iwo promised us a classic from each of our countries.
-I didn't need a fucking crystal ball to know that he was to play Land Down Under, but his pick of a 2010s French club hit subverted our mutual prediction of the classic, the timeless, the profoud /Non, je ne Regrette Rien/.
-Regardless, Edith sung me her existentially sonorous lullaby for the next week straight.
+I didn't need a fucking crystal ball to know that he was going to play Land Down Under, but his pick of a 2010s French club hit subverted our mutual prediction of the classic, the timeless, the profoud /Non, je ne Regrette Rien/.
+Regardless, Edith sung me her existentially sonorous lullaby for the next week straight, battling the tormenter who was enjoying pointing out how precious time together is and how much of it I chose to spend in solitude.

 Picnic
 Alchemia Sunday